Coast FIRE for Nepal: the age and savings number that lets you stop adding to investments

 | 50 | 10 | Rs 84 lakh | Rs 1.26 crore | Rs 1.90 crore |

-Two patterns.
-First, the lean number is roughly two-thirds of the comfortable number at every age — your lifestyle choice is the biggest lever you control.
-Second, the gap between ages compounds: a 25-year-old needs Rs 37 lakh for the comfortable scenario; a 40-year-old needs Rs 78 lakh.
-The 15-year wait costs the rough equivalent of Rs 41 lakh of catch-up saving — or, alternatively, the rough equivalent of buying the next 15 years of compounding at retail price.
+Two patterns jump out.
+First, the lean number is roughly two-thirds of the comfortable number at every age, so your lifestyle choice is the biggest lever you control — and if the lean column is the one you are aiming at, the smallest number you can actually retire on sizes that frugal Kathmandu life in detail.
+Second, the gap between ages compounds: a 25-year-old needs Rs 37 lakh for the comfortable scenario, a 40-year-old needs Rs 78 lakh.
+The 15-year wait costs the rough equivalent of Rs 41 lakh of catch-up saving, or, framed differently, the rough equivalent of buying the next 15 years of compounding at retail price.

 Sensitivity at the comfortable Rs 2.06 crore target: